chrira/ms-techlab/01-using-oc-cli.md

 ## Log in on the cli

-Copy the login command from the Webconsole (did you find this option? -> in the menu on the right hand side).
+Copy the login command from the web console (did you find this option? -> in the menu on the right hand side).

     oc login https://api.0xshift.dev:443 --token=XYZ
     oc whoami

 The token allows you to have a logged in session and can be used to do logins from the cli (on the API), without doing the authentication there.

-Once you are logged in let's get familiar with the CLI and its commands:
+Once you are logged in let's get familiar with the CLI and its commands.

 ## Getting help